MK-2001/node-red-contrib-postgres/README.md

 The first node accepts a string that represents the query to be executed.

-The last 3 nodes accept an Object and outputs a postgres query that can be used with the PG Connection node.
+The last 3 nodes accept an Object and outputs a Postgres query that can be used with the PG Connection node.

 ## PG Connection